-- If you are a research grant or time-limited employee, please complete the Tuition Reimbursement Application and Promissory Note [pdf] to indicate that you will be liable to pay for the tuition cost should you not meet the required grade.
+- If you are a research grant or time-limited employee, please complete the Tuition Reimbursement Application and Promissory Note [pdf] to indicate that you will be responsible for the tuition cost should you not meet the required grade.
 This Promissory Note must be signed in the presence of a witness.

-If you are an employee on the Columbia campus, your application should be approved by your department chair or director and then emailed to the Salary Administration Office at firstname.lastname@example.org.
-If you are an employee with the School of Medicine (SOM) Columbia campus, your application should be approved by your department chair or director and then sent to the Human Resources Office at the SOM.
-If you are an employee with one of our campuses outside of Columbia, please contact the Human Resources Office on your campus for application instructions.
+If you are an employee on the Columbia campus, your application must be approved by your department chair or director and then emailed to HR Operations and Services at firstname.lastname@example.org.
+If you are an employee with the School of Medicine (SOM) Columbia campus, your application must be approved by your department chair or director and then sent to the Human Resources Office at the SOM.
+If you are an employee on another campus, please contact the Human Resources Office on your campus for application instructions.

-For programs on the Columbia campus that have non-traditional academic terms such as the Nursing School, the Professional MBA (PMBA), and On Your Time: Summer at Carolina, you are limited to receive tuition assistance or reimbursement for no more than 12 credit hours (16 hours in case of lab courses) in the official academic year.
+For programs on the Columbia campus that have non-traditional academic terms such as the Nursing School, the Professional MBA (PMBA), and On Your Time: Summer at Carolina, tuition assistance or reimbursement is limited to twelve credit hours (sixteen hours in case of lab courses) during the official academic year.

-All classes including Maymester and Summer sessions (Summer I, Summer II and On Your Time: Summer at Carolina) as well as all online courses are covered by the Tuition Assistance Program and the Tuition Reimbursement Program.
+All classes including summer sessions and all online courses are covered by the Tuition Assistance Program and the Tuition Reimbursement Program.

 You are not required to be in a degree-seeking program to be approved for tuition assistance or reimbursement and graduate students can take undergraduate classes that are not related to their degree program and still be eligible.